 This post may contain affiliate links, meaning that if you choose to click through and make a purchase, I will receive a small commission at no cost to you.

 Below you’ll find the list of the 6 main online business tools I use on a regular basis to run my multiple businesses.

-I believe that finding the right tools for your business makes all the difference so I’m happy to share the ones that keep me organized so I can work and travel.
+I believe that finding the right tools for your small business makes all the difference so I’m happy to share the ones that keep me organized so I can work and travel.
 These can be used for any type of business so you can travel and work remotely too!

 1. Google Apps

-The gold standard in online business has to be Google.
+The gold standard in small business tools has to be Google.
 They provide almost everything one needs to run their business remotely.
 Not only are all of my email accounts through Gmail, but everything I create and share with my team is stored in Google Drive, a cloud based “external hard drive”.

 There are also Google Sheets to keep information organized, Google Docs for creating documents and Google Forms for creating surveys and gathering information from customers.

 A feature I use less often but has saved me on a couple of occasions is Google Hangouts.
 I typically use Zoom for online meetings, but when I or my meeting partner are having tech difficulties Hangouts has been an efficient back up.